-The woman in the photo is Carmela Anna (DeFelice) Renzetti - my maternal grandmother and the matriarch of our family.
+The woman in my photo is Carmela Anna (DeFelice) Renzetti - my maternal grandmother and the matriarch of our family.
 We lost her in 2004 at the age of 93.
-She was an amazing human and she truly lived by the Golden Rule and was my best example of how Jesus commands us to live – through a lens of love, compassion and empathy – to everyone - no matter who they are.
+She was an amazing human and she truly lived by the Golden Rule and was my best example of how Jesus commands us to live – through a lens of love, compassion and empathy, to everyone, no matter who they are.

 A little over a year after she passed I realized that there weren’t any family members left to carry on the Renzetti name.
 Whenever my mom and her siblings pass on, the Renzetti name (in our family) would be gone.

 This name always meant more to me.
-It was something that I was always proud to be associated with because of the values that Carmela helped instill in us through her faith in Jesus.
+It was something that I was always proud to be associated with because of the values that Carmela helped instill in us through her faith in Jesus, while also being proud of the legacy that this “only” 5th grade educated immigrant left behind.
 It’s a name and a family that has built part of my identity and a large part of my personality that I’m proud to say, “yeah, that’s me.
 And I like it.”
 It’s a name that I never wanted to die.

 So, in June of 2005, with my family's blessing, I legally had my name changed from ‘Zachary Voit’ to ‘Zachary Renzetti-Voit’.
 I added the Renzetti name to hopefully have offspring that will be proud to carry it on as well.